AAbasinejad/prior-authorization-copilot/README.md

 ## Notes

-This product is for the sake of demo and utilizing it as clinical authorization engine needs proper adjustment accordingly.
+This product is just for the sake of demo and utilizing it as clinical authorization engine needs proper adjustments accordingly.
 The scoring logic is intentionally transparent and rules-based.
 A production implementation would require payer policy ingestion, audit trails, document OCR, PHI controls, historical-denial calibration, and human-in-the-loop clinical review.